 Repeatedly Missing Appointments

-The Surgery is under a lot of pressure to provide as many appointments as possible.
+The surgery is under a lot of pressure to provide as many appointments as possible.
 If they choose to patients may receive an SMS text reminder for their appointments and can text back to cancel their appointment.
 If you would like to take advantage of this service please let us know and give us your mobile number.
 Please note the text back facility cannot be used when there are less than three hours before the appointment.

-Missed appointments are a waste of resources and we must take action to keep these to a minimum; therefore it is an unacceptable behaviour for patients to repeatedly miss booked appointments.
+Missed appointments are a waste of resources and we must take action to keep these to a minimum; therefore it is unacceptable behaviour for patients to repeatedly miss booked appointments.
 Patients who frequently miss booked appointments will be contacted by letter with a behaviour warning and reminder of this policy.

 Patients who persistently miss booked appointments risk being removed from the practice register.